Why an overlay, not a replacement. The thesis.

 templates/ai-bom.yaml(AI Bill of Materials for MVO-1 Inventory) ·templates/agent-privilege-matrix.csv(tool-tier matrix for MVO-2 Mode M3) - Crosswalks.

 crosswalks/nist-ai-rmf.md(NIST AI RMF 1.0) ·crosswalks/nist-csf-2.md(NIST CSF 2.0 and SP 800-61 r3) ·crosswalks/owasp-agentic-top-10.md(OWASP Agentic Top 10 2026) - Playbooks.
+All twenty-four playbooks shipped (content gate complete), organized by the arc described in CONTENT_MAP.md:

 Provenance